Asabeneh/JavaScript-spring-2021/notes.md

 ## Week 4

-Revision,conditions, loops, functions
+- Revision,conditions, loops, functions
+- Object

+### 5
-Object
+- Revision of Object
+- Revision of loops(for, while, do while, forEach, for of, for in)
-Higher Order Functions
+- Higher Order Functions
+- Date Object
-Day Sets and Maps
+- Sets and Maps
-Destructuring and Spreading
+- Destructuring and Spreading
+- DOM